 Las Vegas Nickels and Dimes You

 Vegas used to be famous for being generous with the freebies.
 Not any more.
 As revenues have been declining from fewer visitors, casinos have been looking for ways to squeeze more money out of each visitor—but that just means even fewer visitors, because no one likes to be nickeled and dimed.
-Here are some recent ways that casinos and hotels are squeezing their guests.
+Here are some recent ways that casinos and hotels are squeezing their guests, and probably shooting themselves in the foot by discouraging return trips.

 Every strip hotel, and most of the ones downtown, charges a "Resort fee" of $19 to $45 per night, separate from the room charge.
 They say the fee gets you things like WiFi and pool access, but that's not really true because you can't opt out of the fee and decline those services.
 If everyone has to pay the fee (and they do), then there's no way to tie the fee to any amenity at the property.